Tyra Banks Shares Video Of Her Iconic Victoria’s Secret Flamenco Dance Ahead Of ‘DWTS’ Finale

 Tyra Banks showed off her own dance moves ahead of the Dancing with the Stars finale.

-The supermodel turned TV host shared a throwback video to Instagram as she recalled her past work with a choreographer who specialized in flamenco– years before she would go on to helm ABC’s celebrity ballroom competition.
+The supermodel-turned-TV host shared a throwback video to Instagram as she recalled her past work with a choreographer who specialized in flamenco – years before she would go on to helm ABC’s celebrity ballroom competition.

 In the clip shared with her 6.7 million Instagram fans, Tyra performed a series of shadowy movements as she channeled the Spanish dance form while wearing embellished black lingerie and a lacy train as part of a memorable Victoria’s Secret fashion show in 2002.
 The segment ended with the VS Angel shaking her head and strutting fiercely down the runway as flamenco guitarists played nearby.